Minimally Invasive Male Breast Reduction

-Each case of gynecomastia is unique, while most men have what is considered “true gynecomastia” there are some men with a milder form which offers some options.
+Each case of gynecomastia is unique, while most men have what is considered “true gynecomastia” there are some men with a milder form that offers some options.
 Men that have “true gynecomastia” usually require both liposuction of fat and surgical excision of the breast gland.
 This is generally a three to four hour surgical procedure and requires the placing of drains which stay in place for about four days.

 Men who have what is referred to as puffy nipples and/or a smaller breast mound of an A or B cup and have good quality skin could potentially be candidates for a less invasive surgery that I refer to as the “light pull through procedure”.
 It is not a new procedure it has been around for almost twenty years, but it has been perfected through the years with outstanding results.